 Each organisation has executives with specific responsibility for working with new and emerging filmmakers, with the ability to apply resources to script development, short filmmaking and other bespoke development needs.
 Details of opportunities available to new and emerging talent nationwide can be found on their respective websites:

-In spring 2015, the NET.WORK Online will offer more opportunities for new filmmakers to share their work with each other and to industry professionals.
+The NET.WORK Online offers more opportunities for new filmmakers to share their work with each other and to industry professionals.

 Further information on the BFI NET.WORK can be found here:

 Who is the Scottish Film Talent Network for?